BG3-Community-Library-Team/bg3-community/Tutorials/Visual/mrboneswildguide.md

 If it seems like I’m going between a lot of different plugins and tools instead of just using one for everything, it’s because this whole process is rather sensitive to how things are imported/exported and I’ve had the most consistent results this way.

-> *It is important to make sure you have the latest beta version of LSLIB and that you set up the path to its updated divine.exe in the blender exporter plugin settings.
+> *Make sure you have the latest beta version of LSLIB and that you set up the path to its updated divine.exe in the blender exporter plugin settings.
 {.is-warning}